 Slack Integration With Salesforce

-For teams using Salesforce, with this integration you will be able to send messages from Chatter to the Slack Channels that you have linked.
-Moreover, you can search an item on Salesforce and share it with your channels on Slack.
+For teams using Salesforce, with this integration, you can send messages from Chatter to the Slack Channels you have linked.
+Moreover, you can search for an item on Salesforce and share it with your channels on Slack.

 Slack Integration With Troops

-If you’re using Salesforce and Slack this AI software is a great way to integrate everything.
-With Troops you can search and edit Salesforce Objects, get an alert if an Opportunity stage hasn’t changed in over 30 days, and be notified if a deal is scheduled to close soon among many more customisable alerts.
+If you’re using Salesforce and Slack, this AI software is a great way to integrate everything.
+With Troops, you can search and edit Salesforce Objects, get an alert if an Opportunity stage hasn’t changed in over 30 days, and be notified if a deal is scheduled to close soon, among many more customizable alerts.

 Slack Integration With Google Docs